AlessioPani/go-subscription-system/README.md

 # go-subscription-system
-This repository contains a Subscription System written in Go with its goroutines to implement concurrency.
+This repository contains a Subscription System written in Go with its goroutines and WaitGroups to implement concurrency.

 Used dependencies and tools:
 - go-chi router